Marist Brothers: Europe and North Africa

 In Scotland, Celtic Football Club was formed at a meeting in St. Mary's church hall in Glasgow, by Marist Brother Walfrid on November 6, 1887.
 The stated purpose, according to the official club records, was "to alleviate poverty in Glasgow's East End parishes".
 The charity established by Brother Walfrid was named 'The Poor Children's Dinner Table'.

 North America

 The North American provinces are particularly based around secondary and tertiary education.
-A number of American celebrities have been educated in American Marist schools, including Sean "P Diddy" Combs, David Hasselhoff and Ray Romano.
 The North American provinces are: